Paul J. Willis, Executive Director

 Paul J. Willis, executive director, has over 16 years of experience in non-profit management.
 He earned a B.S. degree in Psychology and an M.S. degree in Communication.
 He started his administrative work in 1992 as the co-director for the Holos Foundation in Minneapolis.
 The Foundation operated an alternative high school program for at-risk youth.
 Paul has been the executive director for the Tennessee Williams/New Orleans Literary Festival since 2004.

-Jessica Ramakrishnan works on development, and assists with the curation of the Festival’s programs.
+J.R.
+Ramakrishnan works on development and the curation of the Festival’s programs.
 Her journalism has appeared in the Chicago Tribune, Harper’s Bazaar and Style.com, amongst other publications.
-Her fiction was recently published by [PANK].
-A graduate of the University of London’s School of Oriental and African Studies and Columbia University’s Graduate School of Journalism, she is currently an MFA candidate at the University of New Orleans.
+Her fiction was published by [PANK].
+She has degrees from the University of London’s School of Oriental and African Studies and Columbia University’s Graduate School of Journalism.

 Susan Larson, Vice-President for Literary Programming